ubc-library-rc/intro-docker/content/activity.md

 Let's navigate together to the [Official Jekyll Docker Image](http://hub.docker.com/r/jekyll/jekyll/tags) to look into how these image's lifecycles are maintained, and how *tags* can specifically help us choose the best image for any given use case.
 <br/>

+### Dockerhub Hands-On Activity

+*Optional*: If time allows, we can begin to progress to [this beginner-level activity on Docker Hub Playground](https://training.play-with-docker.com/beginner-linux/).
+You will need to register a DockerID in order to use the Docker Hub Playground site!

 <!---
 ### Installing Docker/Q&A